frenetic-lang/tutorials/09-NCMonitoring.md

 Without it, our query would miss any SSH traffic sent from <code>h1</code>, as it would be lumped in with all the other SSH traffic dropped by rule 2.

-In general, NetCore creates a flow table for two policies joined by parallel composition (<code>P1 + P2</code>) by creating flow tables for <code>P1</code>
+In general, Frenetic creates a flow table for two policies joined by parallel composition (<code>P1 + P2</code>) by creating flow tables for <code>P1</code>
 and <code>P2</code>, and taking the Cartesian product of these tables, and then concatenating the original tables.
 The result looks like this: